karios-os/docs/docs/monitoring/index.rst

 **Process:**

-* The power link device reads voltage, current, power, and cumulative energy from six channels every second
+* The power link device reads voltage, current, power, and cumulative energy from CT channels every second.
-* Each reading is timestamped and formatted
+* Each reading is timestamped and formatted.
-* Data is sent via HTTP to the server for storage and visualization
+* Data is sent via HTTP to the server for storage and visualization.

 Metrics Processing
 ------------------